 Her other passions include cultural preservation and human rights.
 Her time spent volunteering providing material aid and emergency response to homeless refugees in northern France affirmed her dedication to this cause.
 She hopes to merge her interests by working in peacebuilding, preventing violent pasts from triggering further conflict and advocating for greater reckoning with colonial histories in Europe and settler nations.
 She will begin a Masters of Peace and Conflict Studies at the University of Sydney in 2020.

-Middle East and North Africa Fellow
+Middle East & North Africa Fellow

 Latin America Fellow

 Ariel was born in Sydney to Uruguayan parents and recently moved to Buenos Aires, Argentina.
 He graduated in 2018 with a Masters of U.S Studies from the United States Studies Centre at the University of Sydney.
 He also holds a Bachelor of Science and Bachelor of Arts.
 Ariel was awarded an Australia-America Connection Scholarship for his masters work and was a delegate at the 2017 Pritzker Forum on Global Cities in Chicago for his thesis on How Silicon Valley Affects Inequality in the San Francisco Bay Area.
 He draws from a deep well of interests and some training in biology, geography, sociology, and philosophy to tackle knotty questions from a multidisciplinary perspective.
 He is particularly interested in understanding how global phenomena, like socioeconomic inequality, are manifested locally.